Icenium/icenium-cli/docs/man_pages/project/testing/emulate-wp8.md

 <% if(isHtml) { %>
 ### Command Limitations

-* You cannot run this command on OS X systems.
+* You cannot run this command on macOS systems.
 * You cannot run this command on Linux systems.
 * You cannot run this command on NativeScript projects.